reduxjs/redux-toolkit/docs/usage/usage-with-typescript.md

 ## `configureStore`

-The basics of using `configureStore` are shown in [TypeScript Quick Start tutorial page](../tutorials/typescript.md).
+The basics of using `configureStore` are shown in [Quick Start tutorial page](https://redux.js.org/tutorials/quick-start).
 Here are some additional details that you might find useful.

 ### Getting the `State` type